message/iata/OM.md

 - 8 hours or more (including transit), must be taken at most 96 hours before arrival;
 - less than 8 hours, must be taken at most 72 hours before arrival.
 The test must be uploaded in the Tarassud+ app and the test upon arrival fee must be paid via the Tarassud+ app.
 - This does not apply to passengers younger than 18 years.
+13. Visa on arrival facilities will be reinstated.